There is an opportunity to reflect on lessons that have been learned from working from home. Here, we look at the top three.

 Video conferencing has become the norm

-The regularity of video calls has exploded over the last few months.
+The regularity of video calls has exploded over the last couple of years.
 People have become increasingly competent at virtually connecting with friends, family and colleagues.
-They have even become used to this type of interaction in the media, with professionals, athletes and even politicians adapting to the new normal.
+They have even become used to this type of interaction in the media, with professionals, athletes and even politicians.

 This poses an interesting debate about the cost of physically putting someone in a room with someone else for business purposes.
 With people more accustomed to teleconferencing, it presents an opportunity to reduce business travel – local, interstate and overseas – and with it the associated cost and time spent in transit.